Earth Day celebrated in SC with planting of 3.4M loblolly pine tree seeds

 Private companies provided about $50,000, but it was mostly a volunteer effort planned over the last year and a half, he said.

 The state Forestry Commission donated the seeds in large sacks.
-Inmates at two female prisons then repackaged them into packets of 60 seeds each that were mailed all over the state.
+Female inmates at two prisons then repackaged them into packets of 60 seeds each that were mailed all over the state.

 They filled roughly 60,000 packets in just three days, said Lisa Engram, warden of Camille Graham Correctional in Columbia, where 16 women volunteered for the project.